 Main Ingredients

-- Eggs: Essential for setting the cheesecake and providing structure.
+- Eggs: help the cheesecake set.

 Topping Ingredients